file-format/Docs/en/ebook/azw.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an AZW file and APIs that can create and open them.", "title" : "What is an AZW file?",
+  "description" : "Learn about AZW file format and APIs that can create and open AZW files.", "title" : "What is an AZW file?",
   "linktitle" : "AZW",
   "menu" : {